Office:108 Shearer Hall

 Much of the effort to work within the Burd Run watershed is the outgrowth of the "Burd Run Interdisciplinary Watershed Research Laboratory," established in 1999 with funding from the National Science Foundation.
 The Research Laboratory includes field and laboratory equipment that is available for faculty-student research.

-Most of my research and teaching cuts across disciplinary lines, linking together elements from sciences such as geology, geomorphology, hydrology and aquatic biology.
-My approach is to better understand the biophysical system, but also to develop applications for planning, management, and policy.
+Most of my research and teaching cuts across disciplinary lines, linking together elements from sciences such as hydrology, geomorphology, and aquatic biology.
+My approach is to better understand the biophysical system in order to support sustainable planning, management, and policy.

 Teaching & Research Interests